ccs-amsterdam/amcat4/README.md

 (Note: if you get an SSL error, especially on a mac, try running `env/bin/pip install -U certifi`

+## Using AmCAT

+Congrats, you've just installed the AmCAT backend!

+To use this, you probably want to look at either the [react-based web client](https://github.com/ccs-amsterdam/amcat4client) or the [python API bindings](https://github.com/ccs-amsterdam/amcat4apiclient) or [R API bindings](https://github.com/ccs-amsterdam/amcat4r)

+(there will also be an open client soon, stay tuned)

 ## Unit tests